-While it is imperative to hire an experienced Central Valley divorce attorney who specifically deals with military divorces, below is an overview of some important legal issues involved in military divorces that you should be aware of.
+While it is imperative to hire an experienced Stockton divorce attorney who specifically deals with military divorces, below is an overview of some important legal issues involved in military divorces that you should be aware of.

 What State Should I File Divorce?